arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 ## Additional Resources

-If you need more convincing of how important thinking geospatially can be, here are a few [videos](https://thepossibilityofwhere.economist.com/) produced by the GIS company ESRI illustrating importance of geospatial analyses in a variety of fields including healthcare.
+If you need more convincing of how important thinking geospatially can be, the GIS company ESRI produced several [videos illustrating importance of geospatial analyses](https://www.esriuk.com/en-gb/geospatial-thinking/overview) in a variety of fields including healthcare.

-Another summary of uses of geospatial data appeared as [an article](https://trajectorymagazine.com/past-present-future-geospatial-data-use/) in Trajectory Magazine, a publication of the United States Geospatial Intelligence Foundation (USGIF).
+Another [summary of uses of geospatial data appeared](https://trajectorymagazine.com/past-present-future-geospatial-data-use/) as an article in Trajectory Magazine, a publication of the United States Geospatial Intelligence Foundation (USGIF).

 ## Feedback